The-OpenROAD-Project/OpenLane/designs/README.md

     </tr>
 </table>

-**Note:** updateDesignsConfigs.py skips designs that fail during the exploration, which means their flow_status is not `Flow_completed`.
+**Note:** updateDesignsConfigs.py skips designs that fail during the exploration, which means their flow_status is not `flow_completed`.

 **Important Note:** *The updateDesignsConfigs script only copies new configuration to the file.
 The new configurations are marked with a preceeding "# Regression" comment that is automatically written before them by the exploration script.
 However, the replicateDesignsConfigs copies the whole file.*